AlbertoFDR/EBikes-IoT/README.md

 ## Code
 The code of the project is in the folder [ebikes](ebikes):
 - [storage.py](ebikes/storage.py): module for sending data from the weather station to the remote dashboard.
+It uses the MQTT protocol.
 - [sensors.py](ebikes/sensors.py): module for using all the Gas/Loudness/Temperature/Humidty sensors.
 We have abstract them into classes.
 - [protocol.py](ebikes/protocol.py): module for defining how the data is sent and parsed between the data-collector and the weather station.
 - [lora](ebikes/lora): package containing all the lora related modules